iml-wg/HEPML-LivingReview/README.md

         *  A Quasi-Model-Independent Search for New High $p_T$ Physics at D0
         *  Search for new physics in $e\mu X$ data at D\O\ using Sherlock: A quasi model independent search strategy for new physics
-        *  {{A Quasi model independent search for new physics at large transverse momentum}},
+        *  A Quasi model independent search for new physics at large transverse momentum
         * [ A quasi-model-independent search for new high $p_T$](https://arxiv.org/abs/hep-ex/0011071)
         * [ A General Search for New Phenomena at HERA](https://arxiv.org/abs/0901.0507)
         *  A General search for new phenomena in ep scattering at HERA